EL/W-2090: Design and features

 The EL/W-2090 is a further development of EL/M-2075 and EL/W-2085.

-The EL/W-2090 uses the active electronically scanned array (AESA), an active phased array radar.
-This radar consists of an array transmit/receive (T/R) modules that allow a beam to be electronically steered, making a physically rotating rotodome unnecessary.
+The EL/W-2090 uses an active electronically scanned array (AESA), an active phased array radar.
+This radar consists of an array of transmit/receive (T/R) modules that allow a beam to be electronically steered, making a physically rotating radome unnecessary.
 AESA radars operate on a pseudorandom set of frequencies and also have very short scanning rates, which makes them difficult to detect and jam.

-Sales
+Orders

-Sale to India
+India

-In March 2004, as a part of a tri-partite deal among Israel, India, and Russia, Israel and India signed a US$1.1 billion deal according to which IAI would deliver the Indian Air Force three AEW&C radar systems, each of which was worth approximately $350 million.
-India signed a deal with Ilyushin of Russia for the supply of three Il-76 A-50 heavy airlifters, which were to be used as platforms for these radar systems, for an additional US $500 million.
-In 2008, media reports suggested that India and Israel were about to sign a deal for three additional radars.
-India received its first AWACS on 25 May 2009.
-It landed in Jamnagar AFB in Gujarat completing its 8 hour long journey from Israel.
+In March 2004, as a part of a tri-partite deal among Israel, India, and Russia, Israel and India signed a deal, overall worth US$1.1 billion, as per which IAI would deliver the Indian Air Force three AEW&C radar systems, each of which was worth approximately $350 million.
+India signed a deal with Ilyushin of Russia for the supply of three Il-76 A-50 heavy airlifters, which were to be used as platforms for these radar systems, for US$500 million.
+The first aircraft was delivered to India on 25 May 2009, landing at Jamnagar AFS in Gujarat, completing its 8 hour long journey from Israel.
+After entering the Indian airspace the aircraft was escorted by 3 MiG-29 and Jaguars each.
+This marked the first AWACS of the Indian Air Force.
+Director of was inducted into No. 50 Squadron on 28 May.
+Deliveries were completed by 2011.

-In November, 2016, India signed another deal to purchase two more AEW&C radar systems.
-The deal entails a purchase of further 2 systems of the AWACS for $1billion with deliveries scheduled within the next 3 years.

-Cancelled Sale to China
+India had plans to procure 2 additional AWACS of the same type.
+But the price was a hindrance.
+As per report in October 2017 the Indian government was ready for $800 million but OEMs wanted $1.3 billion for the deal.
+This was a result of the sudden increase in price of Il-76.
+On 11 September 2018, the deal, worth around $800 million, was ready to be cleared by the Cabinet Committee on Security (CCS) after multiple delays.
+By then, the Phalcon system was an integral part of IACCS.
+In August 2020, India was reportedly ready to approve the deal for around $1 billion, with scheduled delivery within the next 3 or 4 years with upgrades.
+The acquisition plan was derailed earlier multiple times. however the acquisition plan did not move ahead as of 2022 and IAF revealed plans to operate some AEW&Cs on lease from international market as intermediate measure until indigenous Netra Mk 2 is procured.